inancalp/PortfolioProject-WebEngineering/README.md

 - CV.
 - Practice Enterprise 1 Project.
     - Presentation and details.
-    - You can find the GitHub repository for the project at the following link: [link_here](https://github.com/inancalp/StudyON-PracticeEnterprise1).
+    - You can access the repository by clicking [here](https://github.com/inancalp/StudyON-PracticeEnterprise1).
 - Contact Page.

 ## Technologies Used